Chief of Ordnance of the United States Army: 21st century

 In accordance with the 2005 Base Closure and Realignment Commission, the U.S. Army Ordnance School and the Chief of Ordnance moved from Aberdeen Proving Ground, Maryland to Fort Lee, Virginia.

+In Fiscal Year 2024, all sustainment commandants were reduced on the Tables of Distributions and Allowances (TDA).
+The Chief of Ordnance was reduced from brigadier general to colonel.
+The current Chief of Ordnance is Colonel Robin (Rob) Montgomery.

 List of Army Chiefs of Ordnance

 Acting Chiefs

 The following individuals have served as acting Chief of Ordnance: